 Logitech Zone Wireless is a wireless on-ear headset made by Logitech, primarily designed for work.
 I got the Microsoft Teams variant of the headset, which has features that integrate it closer with the Teams app.

-- The headset comes with its own USB-A receiver.
-This is just great since I do not need to bother with Bluetooth pairing.
+- The headset comes with its own USB Type-A receiver dongle.
+This eliminates the bother of Bluetooth pairing.
 I just turn on the headset and it instantly is connected to my computer.
-Neither do I need to worry that my computer might not have a Bluetooth receiver with the latest profile, everything just works.
+Neither do I need to worry that my computer might not have a Bluetooth receiver with the latest profile - everything just works.

 - The headset has a boom mic, which can be flipped down to my mouth or flipped back to rest on the headset.
 In Microsoft Teams, this flipping automatically unmutes or mutes the mic.
 I find this super convenient in work meetings.